Questions and Answers on Evictions and Foreclosures in

 What is the difference between “forbearance” and “forgiveness”?

 Forgiveness is that you don’t ever have to pay the rent you miss.
-Forbearance is that you don’t have to pay yet but will later.
-The programs described here are forbearance, and you will have to pay the back rent when the emergency is over.
-We strongly recommend that you keep up as much as possible to avoid having a large debt before you have been able to start working again.
-If you will owe back rent after the emergency, communicate with your landlord about your situation as early as possible to work out a mutually acceptable plan.
+Forbearance is that you didn’t have to pay yet but will later.
+The programs described here are forbearance, and you have to pay the back rent after the moratorium ends.
+If you owe back rent because of COVID-19 factors, tell your landlord about your situation to work out a mutually acceptable plan.

 Local aid programs that may be able to help: